mendix/docs/content/en/docs/refguide/version-control/using-version-control-in-studio-pro/_index.md

 For experienced teams, or for organizations with stricter processes and/or auditability criteria, the advanced branching approach is recommended.

-In the [tips and tricks](#branching-tricks) section you will find pointers on how to work with and manage branches in an effective way.
+In the [tips and tricks](#branching-tricks) section you will find suggestions on how to work with, and manage, branches in an effective way.

 #### Trunk-Based (Single Branch Line) {#branching-trunk}